 Final shape

-- Put the proofing baskets in each their bag and put them in the fridge to retard.
+- Put the proofing baskets in each bag and put them in the fridge to retard.

 - Let me retard for at least 8 hours, up to 48 hours.